nanoframework/nanoFramework.Azure.Devices/README.md

 ### Cloud to device messages

-You can register an event to received the Cloud to device messages:
+You can register an event to receive Cloud to device messages:

 ```csharp
 azureIoT.CloudToDeviceMessage += CloudToDeviceMessageEvent;